vtorosyan/vtorosyan.github.io/_posts/2021/2021-12-01-my-top-recommended-books.md

 title: My all time favorite books
 ---

+> Note: I am updating the list from time to time, although it was written in 2021.

+**Last Updated**: 2022-06

 I was going over the books that I managed to read in 2021 and realized that this year was a bit special compared to my experience in the past years.
 This year, I was very quick to put away books that I picked up but did not enjoy reading, or did not find valuable for the given point of time.
 This gave me a chance to reflect a bit on my past readings and I thought to compile a short list of all time favorites.

 Regardless of the genre, they provoked thoughts and gave perspective which I was lacking before, they challenged me, my beliefs and shaped me as a person.